Dr. Chris Lovett

 Hello, I am Chris Lovett.
 I received a BA in History from the College of Emporia, an M.A. in History and an MLS in Library Science from Emporia State after returning from Vietnam, and a Ph.D. from Kansas State University.
 My teaching fields include Russia and the Soviet Union, the Vietnam War, Holocaust, World War I, World War II, Modern Europe, and the Middle East.

-Currently I am teaching Modern World Civilization, Gulf Wars, Age of Total War, World War I online, and a research seminar in the fall.
-During the summer term I am teaching the History of Baseball.
-Last summer I developed a course on the history of espionage, which fit nicely with my training in National Security Affairs.
-For a complete list of my current courses see my personal webpage.
+In fall 2013 I am teaching Modern World Civilization, Age of Total War, Imperial Russia (online), World War I (online) and World War II.
+I recently developed a course on the history of espionage, which fit nicely with my training in National Security Affairs.
+For a complete list of my current courses and other history information, see my personal webpage.

 Despite promising myself that I would never serve in the military again following Vietnam, I joined the Kansas National Guard and retired after twenty-six years of service.